projectdiscovery/katana/README.md

-   -retry int                    number of times to retry the request (default 1) -proxy string                 http/socks5 proxy to use -H, -headers string[]         custom header/cookie to include in request -config string                path to the nuclei configuration file -fc, -form-config string      path to custom form configuration file
+   -retry int                    number of times to retry the request (default 1) -proxy string                 http/socks5 proxy to use -H, -headers string[]         custom header/cookie to include in request -config string                path to the katana configuration file -fc, -form-config string      path to custom form configuration file

 HEADLESS:
-   -he, -headless       enable experimental headless hybrid crawling (process in one pass raw http requests/responses and dom-javascript web pages in browser context)
-   -sc, -system-chrome  Use local installed chrome browser instead of nuclei installed -sb, -show-browser   show the browser on the screen with headless mode
+   -hl, -headless       enable experimental headless hybrid crawling -sc, -system-chrome  use local installed chrome browser instead of katana installed -sb, -show-browser   show the browser on the screen with headless mode

 SCOPE: